brunosa3/smart_surveillance/README.md

 password=12345
 ```

 Now you should be able to access your Reolink camera.
 The script below will provide you the concrete coordinates of the interest areas you have setted via the official Reolink app and will log any incoming alert that was triggered by the camera.
-This we have used in our project to compare our system against the alerts coming directly from the camera.
+This we have used in our project to compare our system against the alerts coming directly from the camera ([02_evaluation_of_alerting_system.ipynb](02_evaluation_of_alerting_system.ipynb)).
 Remember we want to reduce the annoying false positive alerts of the alerting system built in the Reolink camera.
 Therefore, we need the alerts coming from the camera directly as reference.
 ```terminal
 # $source need to be replaced by the camera name setted in the secrets.cfg file e.g. camera1
 python Reolink/motion_alert.py -s $source -c smart_surveillance/secrets.cfg -o Reolink/log/ &
 ```
+In the [*Reolink/log/*](Reolink/log/) folder you can review the output of these monitored events coming from the camera.

 ### This part is needed for module b)
 Here we need to compile the multi object tracker we have customized from [FastMOT](https://github.com/GeekAlexis/FastMOT)